decretist/Dissertation/Chapter4/chapter4.md

-are rank-ordered from most to least frequent, Zipf's laws postulates that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.^[**Footnote Jockers.
-Renumber footnotes.
-I need to provide examples with numbers that agree with the data for *in* and *non* above.
-In reality, the word frequencies for the *dicta* do not appear to drop off nearly as sharply as Zipf's law (1/N) would predict.
-I also need to address the issue that as the wordlist extends downward, the mix shifts from disproportionately function words to disproportionately content word.
-16 of the first 20 words are function words usable for analysis (even if I discard *si* for other reasons), but I have to go all the way down to 240 to get somewhere in the neighborhood of 50 suitable function words for analysis.**]
+are rank-ordered from most to least frequent, Zipf's laws postulates that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.[^7]

 But increasing the number of function words also introduces a new problem.
-We were able to represent our
-stylometric analysis of the frequency of "*in*" and "*non*" in the samples from the first- and second-recension *dicta* on a two-dimensional graph.
+We were able to represent our stylometric analysis of the frequency of "*in*" and "*non*" in the samples from the first- and second-recension *dicta* on a two-dimensional graph.
 But there will be as many dimensions on the graph as there are function words for which we collect data.
 And because human beings are not good at visualizing quantitative data in more than three dimensions, we need to find a way to reduce the number of dimensions.
-This is where the technique of principle component analysis, or PCA, becomes useful.^[For a general introduction to the use of principal component analysis (PCA) in literary stylometric analysis, see @craig_stylistic_2004 and Chapter 6 "Style" in
+This is where the technique of principle component analysis, or PCA, becomes useful.[^8]
-@jockers_macroanalysis_2013.]

 PCA first combines as many of the raw dimensions as possible into synthetic components on the basis of strong correlations, either